Armored car (military): First armoured cars

+At least two Isotta-Fraschini armored cars were in use with the Federal Army in Mexico.

 World War I

+A great variety of armored cars appeared on both sides during World War I and these were used in various ways.
 Generally, armored cars were used by more or less independent car commanders.
 However, sometimes they were used in larger units up to squadron size.
 The cars were primarily armed with light machine guns, but larger units usually employed a few cars with heavier guns.
 As air power became a factor, armored cars offered a mobile platform for antiaircraft guns.

 The first effective use of an armored vehicle in combat was achieved by the Belgian Army in August–September 1914.
 They had placed Cockerill armour plating and a Hotchkiss machine gun on Minerva touring cars, creating the Minerva Armored Car.
 Their successes in the early days of the war convinced the Belgian GHQ to create a Corps of Armoured Cars, who would be sent to fight on the Eastern front once the western front immobilized after the Battle of the Yser.

 The British Royal Naval Air Service dispatched aircraft to Dunkirk to defend the UK from Zeppelins.
 The officers' cars followed them and these began to be used to rescue downed reconnaissance pilots in the battle areas.
 They mounted machine guns on them and as these excursions became increasingly dangerous, they improvised boiler plate armoring on the vehicles provided by a local shipbuilder.
 In London Murray Sueter ordered "fighting cars" based on Rolls-Royce, Talbot and Wolseley chassis.
-By the time Rolls-Royce Armoured Cars arrived in December 1914, the mobile period on the Western Front was already over.
-They had a fascinating birth and long and interesting service.
+By the time Rolls-Royce armoured cars arrived in December 1914, the mobile period on the Western Front was already over.